Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Experimental Setup, Results, Analysis

 Analyzing results from the conducted experiments validate our proposed scheme's novelty and provide interesting insights.
-The results are divided into four broad subsections.
-In the first part, we manifest the quality (number of erroneous cells/addresses) power (write current) trade-off for selecting the reduced $t_W$ appropriately, a universal trait in any approximate computing mechanism.
+The results are divided into five broad subsections.
+In the first part, we manifest the speed-quality (number of erroneous cells/addresses) trade-off for selecting the reduced $t_W$ appropriately, a universal trait in any approximate computing mechanism.
 The second part presents the characterization results in detail applying Algo. \ref{alg:mramChar}.
 The third part shows how the output quality is affected when data is written into the memory with different initialized values and with or without applying the proposed address selection strategy (strategy 1 of Algo. \ref{alg:mramChar}).
-We also show that our approach results in significantly higher power savings than many popular (non) volatile memory-based prior works \cite{AC_Tahoori, Flikker, AC_dram, AC_STT_Roy}.
+We also show that our approach results in comparably higher performance improvement than many popular (non) volatile memory-based prior works \cite{AC_Tahoori, Flikker, AC_dram, AC_STT_Roy}.
 Moreover, an efficient implementation of a memory controller can further improve the overall performance of our proposed framework.
-Note that all results presented in the Sects. \ref{subsec:res_B} and \ref{subsec:res_C} are obtained at room temperature ($26^{\circ}C$).
-Finally, the fourth part describes the results obtained using the approximate MRAM subject to environmental and memory chip variations.
+Note that all results are presented in the Sects. \ref{subsec:res_B} and \ref{subsec:res_C} are obtained at room temperature ($26^{\circ}C$).
+The fourth part describes the approximate MRAM results subject to operating conditions and memory chip variations.
+Finally, the fifth part elucidates our proposed technique's power analysis results.